Jan Palmer Sayer

 b.
 Associate Members – a minimum fee of £75 per session for either one full-length play or no more than three one-act plays or excerpts, and £25 for each additional play or excerpt.

 c.
-Adjudicators must be prepared to supply written reports if these are asked for before the Festival commences.
+Most adjudicators be are prepared to supply written reports if these are asked for before the Festival commences.
 The fee for such written reports is to be negotiated with the original contract and should be not less than £35 for a full-length play and £25 for a one-act play.

 Adjudicators’ fees and expenses should be paid within 7 days of the completion of the engagement.